We decided to move to the West Coast! I’m super excited to announce that I’ll be working my dream job in two weeks!

 We used the money to pay off debt and ultimately paid off $89,000 of Debt in 18 Months.

-Anyone have any tips on selling items on Craigslist?
+Have any tips on selling items on Craigslist?